Fabxx/LCL/README.md

 - RPCS3 Launcher is currently unusable.
 You can filter by `.bin` but that would find thousands of files, since RPCS3 requires you to decrypt and unpack the game files at the current state, and launch from `EBOOT.BIN`

-- Xenia canary requires wine and winetricks in order to run under `Linux`.
-This is handled by the Linux core by checking if `wine` or `winetricks` commands fail.
-If they do, install them.
+- Xenia canary requires wine and winetricks in order to run under `Linux/macOS`.

+  This is handled by the core to check if `wine` or `winetricks` commands fail.

+  If they do, install them. on `macOS` you need `homebrew` in order to install wine and winetricks.

 # Dev notes